PHP Luminova: MySQLi and PDO Database Connection Driver

 public inTransaction(): boolReturn Value:

-bool - Return true if any active transaction, otherwise false.
+bool - Returns true if there is an active transaction, otherwise false.

 Throws:

-- Luminova\Exceptions\DatabaseException - Throw if an called when no connection is established.
+- \Luminova\Exceptions\DatabaseException - If an called when no connection is established.

 getType